 2. Fruits That Refresh and Cleanse

-Fruits like oranges, apples, and berries help neutralize the taste of cigarettes and restore vitamin levels that smoking depletes.
+Fruits like oranges, apples, and berries refresh your senses and restore vitamin levels that support recovery.
 Vitamin C, especially, helps repair tissues and boost your immune system.

 - Oranges and berries: High in vitamin C and antioxidants.